ansys/pyensight/doc/source/calc_functions.rst

 Computes a scalar variable that is the boundary-layer thickness :math:`\delta`.
-This function is defined as:
+This scalar variable is defined as:

 :math:`\delta ={n|}_{u/U=0.995}`

-The distance normal from the surface to where:
+The distance normal from the surface to where :math:`u/U=0.995`.
-:math:`u/U=0.995`.

 .. list-table::
     :widths:  30 70